pallaviraj01/github-commands/readme.md

-# Git & GitHub Command Cheat Sheet
+# Git & GitHub Command

 A quick reference for commonly used Git commands to manage repositories efficiently.